 - Baton Rouge Ballet is touring around the parishes to a library near you!

 - Dig a Garden – There is no greater joy than watching my kiddos play in the dirt.
-I am quite positive my plumbing pipes do not agree.
+It´s pretty much like teaching a class of gardening for beginners, except it´s very fun with your kids.
+I am quite positive my plumbing pipes do not agree, but it doesn´t matter, I have to install new pipes with Watertite Plumbing & Heating Bristol so they can have all the fun the want.
 Letting the kiddos grown and harvest their own veggies is the best way to inspire them to eat them.

 - Make a Nana recipe from scratch – No box mixes here, just some love, wooden spoons, and old family recipes.